 We were privileged to have Mr Alastair Hignell CBE come to talk with us about his personal watershed moment, when his sporting and broadcasting careers were knocked sideways when he was diagnosed with a progressive and incurable illness.

-Looking forward to the rest of the year, we will have talks on the development of human rights legislation, on breakthrough moments in our understanding of how the human brain works and finally, of particular relevance to Salopians, on the significance of the work of Charles Darwin and Alfred Russell Wallace.
+We also enjoyed talks on the development of human rights legislation, on breakthrough moments in our understanding of how the human brain works and - of particular relevance to Salopians - on the significance of the work of Charles Darwin and Alfred Russell Wallace.

 The series of talks for 2016-17 was on the theme of Persuasion.
 Talks ranged from the classical origins of rhetoric given by Dr Niall Livingstone from the University of Birmingham, to ‘Influence – the Psychology of Persuasion’ by Joseph Marks from the company Influence at Work, to ‘North Korea Exposed’ by Jeremy Hunter, to ‘Art, Propaganda and War’ by David Boyd Haycock, to ‘The Holocaust’ by Freddy Naftel, to ‘How Dictators Cheat’ by Dominic Howell from Intellitas, to ‘Choice and Corporations’ by Professor Munafo from the University of Bristol.